facebookresearch/maws/README.md

 mae_model = torch.hub.load("facebookresearch/maws", model="vit_b16_mae")
 ```

-We list down all the available models and direct download links in the next section.
+We list down all the available models and direct download links in the following section.

 ### Installation instructions